-This fixed-term post is to provide replacement teaching for Professor Patrick McGuinness.
+This fixed-term post is to provide replacement teaching for Professor Lubecker.
 The post will involve advanced teaching and independent academic research in French.

 The successful candidate will contribute to the teaching of French within the Sub-Faculty of French by offering sixteen hours of lectures or seminars over the course of the year.
-They will also be responsible for providing eight hours a week of undergraduate tuition in French language and literature at St Anne's College.
+They will also be responsible for providing eight hours a week of undergraduate tuition in French language and literature at St John's College.

-The successful candidate will be expected to share in the teaching of the set texts for the Preliminary Examination in French, give tutorials in French literature from the mid-19th C to the present day for Paper VIII in the Final Honours School, and some of the Prescribed Authors covered on Paper XI.
-The candidate will also supervise extended or bridging essays as appropriate, as well as contributing to Translation into English.
-(Further details of these papers can be found in the appendix below.)
-They will also share in administration both within the Sub-Faculty of French, and within Modern Languages in St Anne's College.
+The successful candidate will be expected to share in the teaching of the set texts for the Preliminary Examination in French.
+The job also involves teaching French Literature from the mid-19th C to the present day, as well as French Cinema.
+The candidate will supervise longer essays as appropriate and contribute to Translation into English.
+The candidate will also share in administration both within the Sub-Faculty of French, and within Modern Languages in St John's College.